-a.
-Provide an overview of relevant regulations;
+- a.
+Provide an overview of relevant regulation; - b.

-- b.
 Instruct on the procedures for requesting cooperation in asset recovery by using the Structured Information Repository; - c.
 Encourage the exchange of knowledge, experiences and good practices; - d.
 Strengthen the network of professionals involved in the process of asset recovery in the OAS member States.

-Four regional workshops will be developed in: i) Mesoamerica; ii) the Andes Region; iii) The Southern Cone; iv) The Caribbean, designed for approximately 40 participants each, with the participation of experts from the OAS member States, representatives of collaborating organizations and specialists of SE/CICAD.
+Four regional workshops will be developed in: i) Mesoamerica; ii) the Andes Region; iii) The Southern Cone; iv) The Caribbean, designed for the experts of the OAS member States, representatives of collaborating organizations and specialists of SE/CICAD.